thunderbird/webext-docs/menus.rst

          :name: [``title``]
          :type: (string)

-         The text to be displayed in the item; this is *required* unless ``type`` is 'separator'.
-When the context is 'selection', you can use ``%s`` within the string to show the selected text.
-For example, if this parameter's value is "Translate '%s' to Pig Latin" and the user selects the word "cool", the context menu item for the selection is "Translate 'cool' to Pig Latin".
-To specify an access key for the new menu entry, include a ``&`` before the desired letter in the title.
-For example "&Help".
+         The text to be displayed in the item; this is *required* unless ``type`` is :value:`separator`.
+When the context is :value:`selection`, you can use :value:`%s` within the string to show the selected text.
+For example, if this parameter's value is :value:`Translate '%s' to Latin` and the user selects the word :value:`cool`, the context menu item for the selection is :value:`Translate 'cool' to Latin`.
+To specify an access key for the new menu entry, include a :value:`&` before the desired letter in the title.
+For example :value:`&Help`.

       .. api-member::
          :name: [``type``]
          :type: (:ref:`menus.ItemType`)

          The type of menu item.
-Defaults to 'normal' if not specified.
+Defaults to :value:`normal` if not specified.

       .. api-member::